kubeflow/spark-operator/sparkctl/README.md

 ### Delete

-`status` is a sub command of `sparkctl` for delete `SparkApplication` with the given name in the namespace specified by `--namespace`.
+`delete` is a sub command of `sparkctl` for deleting a `SparkApplication` with the given name in the namespace specified by `--namespace`.

 Usage:
 ```bash